 ACTE's online seminars are available to members as a professional development resource.
 These free seminars cover a variety of topics of interest to you.

 Why is advocacy for CTE important?
 How can you get involved?
-Attend this online seminar to learn to more effectively advocate for your CTE programs at the local, state and federal levels.
-This seminar will explore a wide range of strategies for getting more active in the policy process and sharing your programs’ successes and challenges with policymakers.
+Watch this online seminar to learn to more effectively advocate for your CTE programs at the local, state and federal levels.
+This seminar explores a wide range of strategies for getting more active in the policy process and sharing your programs’ successes and challenges with policymakers.
 You’ll receive an in-depth overview of ACTE’s advocacy tools and resources, tactics for engaging the community and media in your efforts, and key strategies and messaging tips.

-To register for this seminar, click here
+To watch this seminar, click here

 Common Core Tests and Career Readiness